Element-Client/authenticator/README.md

-# VeriMe
+# authenticator
-VeriMe is a brand new, open source 2 factor authentication system that backs up authentication codes to your own server.
-In this branch, we preserve the php libraries and source code.
+This is the main repo for the login authentication system used by Element